sensu/sensu-docs/content/sensu-go/6.0/migrate.md

 ## Checks

-Standalone checks are not supported in Sensu Go, although [you can achieve similar functionality with role-based access control (RBAC), assets, and entity subscriptions][26].
+Standalone checks are not supported in Sensu Go, although [you can achieve similar functionality with role-based access control (RBAC), dynamic runtime assets, and entity subscriptions][26].
 There are also a few changes to check definitions in Sensu Go.
 The `stdin` check attribute is not supported in Sensu Go, and Sensu Go does not try to run a "default" handler when executing a check without a specified handler.
 In addition, check subdues are not available in Sensu Go.